ianlibasora/Cshell/manual/manual.md

 The makefiles come with 3 commands which the user may invoke:

 - ### build (default)
    The `build` command is the default command which the makefile will execute when invoked.
-Tasked with compiling and linking all the necessary source files, it creates the executable for the myshell shell, and places it inside the `/bin` directory.
+Tasked with compiling and linking all the necessary source files, it creates the executable for the cshell shell, and places it inside the `/bin` directory.
 As the default command, the user can also invoke this command through just invoking `make`.
 This shortcut executes the default command of a makefile.

 - ### run
-   The `run` command executes everything that the `build` command executes, with the addition that once compilation has finished, it will automatically start the myshell shell.
+   The `run` command executes everything that the `build` command executes, with the addition that once compilation has finished, it will automatically start the cshell shell.

 - ### clean
-   The `clean` command deletes the myshell executable, along with any compilation generated files.
+   The `clean` command deletes the cshell executable, along with any compilation generated files.

-## Myshell Usage Guide
+## Cshell Usage Guide

-### Myshell Invocation
+### Cshell Invocation
 ```
-myshell [batchfile]
+cshell [batchfile]
 ```

-When invoked without suppling an argument, myshell will execute in prompt mode.
+When invoked without suppling an argument, cshell will execute in prompt mode.
 Prompt mode is an interactive interface, through which the user may interact and invoke system commands.

-When invoked with an argument, myshell will execute in batch mode.
-When it batch mode, myshell expects the supplied argument to be the filename to a batchfile.
-Myshell will read this file, and execute commands from this file.
-Once myshell has finished execution of all commands, myshell will close.
+When invoked with an argument, cshell will execute in batch mode.
+When it batch mode, cshell expects the supplied argument to be the filename to a batchfile.
+Cshell will read this file, and execute commands from this file.
+Once cshell has finished execution of all commands, cshell will close.

 ### Prompt Mode User Usage Guide
-Once started, myshell will display a prompt and wait for user input into the shell.
+Once started, cshell will display a prompt and wait for user input into the shell.
 Key to giving the user situational awareness, the prompt also displays a number of variables to the user.
 Mirroring the `bash` shell prompt, the user’s username, host machine, and current working directory are displayed.
 The username simply refers to the user’s username, the host machine refers to the system name of the current machine, and the current working directory refers to the directory in which the user is currently located.
 This prompt follows the syntax:

 ```
 username@hostmachine:CurrentWorkingDirectory$
 ```

-When a command is entered into the shell, the command is parsed and validated by myshell.
+When a command is entered into the shell, the command is parsed and validated by cshell.
 Validation checks include IO redirection and background execution checks.

 For details, refer to *IO redirection*, *Background Execution* respectively.

-Following command validation, the command is first checked against the internally implemented commands of myshell.
+Following command validation, the command is first checked against the internally implemented commands of cshell.
 If it is an internal command, the subsequent internal command is executed.
-If the command invoked is not internally implemented by myshell, the command is passed to the parent shell for execution.
+If the command invoked is not internally implemented by cshell, the command is passed to the parent shell for execution.
 After command execution, the shell will once again prompt the user input.

 For details relating shell internal commands, refer to *Internal Commands.*